networkandcode/networkandcode.github.io/_posts/kubernetes/2020-08-17-kubernetes-set-user-and-group-with-security-context.md

 ---
-title: kubernetes > set user and group with security context
+title: "kubernetes > set user and group with security context"
-categories: kubernetes
+categories: "kubernetes"
 ---

 We are going to enhance security in a running container with the use of security context, by setting the user and group for running processes and filesystem in the container.